DebugMate/python/README.md

 DEBUGMATE_DOMAIN = os.getenv('DEBUGMATE_DOMAIN', '')
 ```

-- DEBUGMATE_TOKEN: Replace with your API token provided by Debugmate or configure it in an environment variable.
-- DEBUGMATE_DOMAIN: Change the API URL.

 # 2. Add the Middleware
 In your settings.py, add the DebugmateMiddleware to the list of middlewares.